marco-willi/camera-trap-data-pipeline/README.md

 # snapshot_safari_misc
-Misc Code for Snapshot Safari
+Misc Code for Snapshot Safari.
+1. Prepare Data for Upload to Zooniverse
+2. Machine Learning Codes
+3. Download and Aggregate Data from Zooniverse

 ## Pre-Requisites